OliverW147/Minecraft-Redstone-Computer/README.md

 - **Binary to BCD Converter**: A standard design was used for converting 8-bit values to Binary-Coded Decimal (BCD).

-- **ALU**: Although I initially designed my own ALU, I opted for a more compact and efficient version created by the user **n00b_asaurus**.
+- **ALU**: Although I designed my own ALU, I opted for a more compact and efficient version created by the user **n00b_asaurus**.
 This design greatly reduced space usage and increased the clock speed of the computer.

 ## Components Used